edoardomazzella/CarND-Behavioral-Cloning-P4/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+I used the nvidia model presented in the lessons and it seems to be adequate for reaching the goals of the project.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+In order to reduce overfitting:

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+* I augmented the data set by balancing it and flipping the images
+* I properly reduced the number of epochs to the minimum for getting good results

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road and I corrected the steering angle for the last two by adding/subtracting a correction factor.

 For details about how I created the training data, see the next section.